 So you have a new Cricut Explore Air 2 machine and you want to use it to it’s full ability?
 You are probably wondering “What Materials Can I Cut with the Cricut Explore?”
 I’m here to help you learn about them.
 I’ll be honest, I haven’t used my Cricut to it’s full ability because I haven’t needed to.
 I did cut wood with it yesterday, and it was awesome!!

 This post contains affiliate links.

 There are over 100 different materials you can cut with the Cricut Explore Air 2 machine.
-You can find a list of them HERE.
 I’m amazed as some of the things that can be cut with the Cricut Explore Air 2.
-I’ve cut tons of cardstock with my Cricuts over the years.
+I’ve cut tons of cardstock with my Cricut machines over the years.

 Yesterday I cut some thin wood.
 I made rolled flowers with it.
 I didn’t know if it would work, but it did!

 This is the project I was working on.
 I think it turned out amazing!
 Find the tutorial for this project here.